Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Preliminaries

-and, observing \beqn \int_{x}^\infty \frac{c(y)}{y^2m^2(y)}dy\leq \int_x^\infty \frac{dy}{y^2m(y)} \leq \frac1{x m(x)}, \eeqn we have $J(x) \leq \pi^4 x/m(x)$, finishing the proof. \end{proof}
+and, observing \beqn \int_{x}^\infty \frac{c(y)}{y^2m^2(y)}dy\leq \int_x^\infty \frac{dy}{y^2m(y)} \leq \frac1{x m(x)}, \eeqn we have $J(x) \leq \frac18\pi^4 x/m(x)$, finishing the proof. \end{proof}

-2mm If there exists a constant $A>0$ such that for all $t$ small enough, \beqn \al (t)\geq Ac(1/t)t, \eeqn then the estimation of $\bar a$ becomes much easier.
-Unfortunately condition (\ref{A}) may fail to hold in general: in fact the ratio $\al(t)/[c(1/t)t]$ may oscillate between $1-\ep$ and $\ep$ infinitely many times for any $0<\ep <1$ (cf. Section 6.2).
-To cope with the situation the following lemma will be used in a crucial way.
+2mm If there exists a constant $B_0>0$ such that for all $t$ small enough, \beqn \al (t)\geq B_0c(1/t)t, \eeqn then the estimation of $\bar a$ becomes much easier.
+Unfortunately condition (\ref{B0}) may fail to hold in general: in fact the ratio $\al(t)/[c(1/t)t]$ may oscillate between $1-\ep$ and $\ep$ infinitely many times for any $0<\ep <1$ (cf. Section 8.2).
+To cope with such situation the following lemma will be used in a crucial way.

 \begin{lemma} ~ For all $x>0$,